-8.10 Time histories should satisfactorily reflect all the prescribed ground motion parameters as embodied in the response spectra or other spectral representation with the addition of other parameters such as duration, phase, and coherence.
-The number of time histories to be used in the detailed analyses and the procedure to be used in generating these time histories will depend on the type of analysis to be performed and should be specified by the user (see Section 10) on the basis of the different types of engineering analyses to be conducted during the design or safety assessment stages.
+8.9.
+Time histories should satisfactorily reflect all the prescribed ground motion parameters as embodied in the response spectra or other spectral representation, with the addition of other parameters such as duration, phase and coherence.
+The number of time histories to be used in the detailed analyses and the procedure to be used in generating these time histories will depend on the type of analysis to be performed and should be specified by the end user of the evaluation (see Section 10) on the basis of the different types of engineering analysis to be conducted in the design or safety assessment stages.

-8.11 Significant progress has been made in ground motion simulation based on fault rupture modelling with wave propagation paths and site effects (e.g. by use of empirical Green's function methods).
+8.10.
+Significant progress has been made in ground motion simulation based on fault rupture modelling with wave propagation paths and site effects (e.g. by use of empirical Green's function methods).
 Ground motions obtained in this way for regions for which pertinent parameters are available can be employed to complement the more traditional methods.
-Any time history should be applied carefully, especially when developed for soils that are expected to respond non-linearly.
+Time histories should be applied carefully, especially when developed for soils that are expected to respond non-linearly.

-8.12 In using response spectra to develop design time histories, it should be ensured that the time histories include the appropriate energy content represented by the design ground motions.
+8.11.
+In using response spectra to develop design time histories, it should be ensured that the time histories include the appropriate energy content represented by the design ground motions.
 This could be done by calculating the corresponding power spectral density functions.